The system can generate the following types of events. You must generate these events to see related statistics in the monitoring dashboards.

 Security Intelligence Events

-Security Intelligence events are a type of connection event generated by the Security Intelligence policy for each connection blacklisted (blocked) or monitored by the policy.
+Security Intelligence events are a type of connection event generated by the Security Intelligence policy for each connection that is blocked or monitored by the policy.
 All Security Intelligence events have a populated Security Intelligence Category field.

 For each of these events, there is a corresponding “regular” connection event.
 Because the Security Intelligence policy is evaluated before many other security policies, including access control, when a connection is blocked by Security Intelligence, the resulting event does not contain the information that the system would have gathered from subsequent evaluation, for example, user identity.